 “The Role of Psychology in Behavioral Economics: the Case of Social Preferences” (forthcoming) Studies in History and Philosophy of Science, Part A

-“Hypothetical Models in Social Science” (forthcoming) with Alessandra Basso and Caterina Marchionni.
+“Hypothetical Models in Social Science” (2017) with Alessandra Basso and Caterina Marchionni.
 Springer Handbook of Model-Based Science, edited by Lorenzo Magnani and Tommaso Bertolotti.

 “Robustness Analysis and Tractability in Modeling” (2016) European Journal for Philosophy of Science.